UltiimateDog/FootballTracker/README.md

 - **Classes**: ball (0), goalkeeper (1), player (2), referee (3)
 - **Format**: YOLO format annotations (class x_center y_center width height)
 - **Primary Focus**: Ball detection and player tracking (goalkeepers and referees are detected but not the main focus)

-## Additional Files

-*Space reserved for documentation of additional analysis files and notebooks*

 ---